simonkarman/nextjs-frontend-app-starter/README.md

-# simonkarman-next
+# nextjs-frontend-app-starter
-This is a [Next.js](https://nextjs.org/) with TypeScript starter for a portfolio website sucah as the [simonkarman.nl](https://www.simonkarman.nl) website.
+This is a [Next.js](https://nextjs.org/) with TypeScript starter for a portfolio website such as the [simonkarman.nl](https://www.simonkarman.nl) website.

 More information can be found on the [Next.js Frontend App Starter](https://www.simonkarman.nl/projects/nextjs-frontend-app-starter)